 Your beneficiary designation isn’t official until you’ve submitted a beneficiary form to your employer or the financial institution that holds your retirement account.
+While it is most often done online, some companies still require paper beneficiary forms.
 On the form, you typically have to provide the beneficiary’s name, relationship to you, Social Security Number, and contact information.
 And once on file, your beneficiary designation will remain in effect unless you submit an updated form.

 It’s also important to note that your beneficiary form supersedes any heirs named in your will or trust.
 So if your will says your favorite charity should receive your IRA, but the beneficiary form on file says something else, the individual(s) named on the form will inherit your account.
 Make sure all your estate-planning documents reflect the same information to help avoid potential conflicts and feel more confident that your wishes will be carried out.
 You should also inform each of your beneficiaries to help ensure a smooth disbursement process.

-FIGURE 2: MANAGING BENEFICIARIES.
-The My Profile tab of your TD Ameritrade account is where to go when it’s time to name beneficiaries for your retirement funds.
+FIGURE 2: NAMING BENEFICIARIES.
+To name beneficiaries for your retirement funds, go to the My Profile tab of your TD Ameritrade account.
 Source: tdameritrade.com.
 For illustrative purposes only.

-And if you need additional help, you can always Ask Ted, our virtual assistant, by selecting the Support button at the top of the page.
+And if you need additional help, you can always Ask Ted, our virtual assistant, by selecting Support at the top of the page.

 FIGURE 3: MANAGE YOUR BENEFICIARIES.
-The TD Ameritrade site makes it easy for you to name primary and contingent beneficiaries.
+The TD Ameritrade site makes it easy for you to name primary and contingent beneficiaries and determine how to disburse your funds.
 Source: tdameritrade.com.
 For illustrative purposes only.